CoronaHakab/CoronaHakabModel/README.md

     - Manually insert the parameters in code (look at the bottom of the file for example)
     - Go to src/corona_hakab_model folder
     - Run: python moving_parameters_generator.py

+## Analyzers
+- This module is a library that allows a researcher to analyze the output of one or multiple simulation
+    - The module implements both specific and generic methods to allow the user flexibility
+- To run the module first run the simulation few times, you can do that from the file main.py
+- For examples of usage of the module run python src/corona_hakab_model/analyzers/example_script.py, the script plot few graph and demonstrate the usage of the functions.

 ## New to git/github?
 See the **"How to set up a git environment"** guide in the docs folder.